 The projections are estimates based on historical data.
 It is important not to rely on these projections as the actual employment numbers that will occur.
 While every attempt is made to incorporate current and near future events, such as business closings, corporate layoffs, openings, and expansions, it's not possible to know everything that might happen.
 Events that may take place after the projection period or announcements concerning closings, layoffs, openings, and expansions known after projections were completed are not reflected in the forecasts.
 Also, legislative policy could cause employment to change.
 Events such as these will likely cause the actual employment numbers to vary significantly from these projections.
 It is important to look at both net growth and percent growth when looking at projections.
 Generally, industries or occupations with small employment will have higher growth rates than those with larger employment, but these industries may only add a few employees over the projection period.
-When examining occupational projections, it is important to look at both replacement and growth openings.
-Even if an occupation is in decline, it still may have openings to replace workers who leave the profession for various reasons.
+When examining occupational projections, it is important to look at all types of job openings, which include growth, exits, and transfers.
+Even if an occupation is in decline, it still may have openings to replace workers who leave the profession due to changing jobs or due to a person retiring or leaving the workforce for some other reason.
+Because the following projections are based off of 2019-2021 data, the information does not have COVID-19 effects nor recession effects on the occupations.